Snapchat/KeyDB-docs/docs/commands.md

 This is not guaranteed if the client uses simply `SAVE` and then `QUIT` because other clients may alter the DB data between the two commands.

-Note: A KeyDB instance that is configured for not persisting on disk (no AOF configured, nor "save" directive) will not dump the RDB file on `SHUTDOWN`, as usually you don't want KeyDB instances used only for caching to block on when shutting down.
+**REMINDER**: A KeyDB instance that is configured for not persisting on disk (no AOF configured, nor "save" directive) will not dump the RDB file on `SHUTDOWN`, as usually you don't want KeyDB instances used only for caching to block on when shutting down.